Liquid Vs. Pencil: Which Creates A Better Cat-Eye?

-Taylor vs. Kanye, Broad City vs. Girls, Shake Shack vs. Five Guys — there's no shortage of pop-culture throwdowns in our impossibly polarized age.
+Taylor vs. Kanye, Broad City vs. Girls, Shake Shack vs. In-N-Out Burger — there's no shortage of pop-culture throwdowns in our impossibly polarized age.
 But today, we're musing on a different kind of standoff: liquid vs. pencil liner.
 Which inky product delivers the superior cat-eye and the smoother glide?
 We want to know what you think!

 Use the video, above, to preview both techniques.
 It's easy: prime your lids, test each liner on different eyes, and vote in the comments, below.